sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 ###Digging Deeper

-For more details about the internals of the VKey, check the *theory* directory of the VKey [Github repository](https://github.com/sparkfun/VKey).
+For more details about the internals of the VKey, check the *documents* directory of the [VKey Github repository](https://github.com/sparkfun/VKey).
 You'll find a more detailed theory of operations document, with supporting  SPICE simulations and spreadsheets.

-...
 * schem
 * eagle files zip
 * [Github Repository](https://github.com/sparkfun/VKey)